cleanjsweb/neat-react/README.md

 ```

 > **Note:** You can call `useCleanState` multiple times in the same component, allowing you to group related state values into separate objects.

+> **Note:** Each top-level key in your initial state object gets a separate call to `React.useState`, and `state.put[key]()` is a proxy for the setter function returned from `useState`.
+So using this hook is fundamentally the same as calling `useState` directly for each value.
+What `useCleanState` provides is a way to unify those values and a convenient API for updating them.

 [Read the `useCleanState` docs]() for more details.